Updated April 8

 Applications are due in April for $2,500 renewable college scholarships awarded by the Chicago Coalition for the Homeless to students who have succeeded in school despite coping personally with homelessness.

-Graduating seniors from Chicago and suburban schools are eligible to apply, as well as CCH youth leaders and former legal clients who are younger than age 24 as of April 1.
+Graduating seniors from Chicago and suburban schools are eligible to apply, as well as DREAMers, CCH youth leaders, and former CCH legal aid clients who are younger than age 24 as of April 1.
 Most scholarship winners receive $10,000 to complete their bachelor’s degree.
 Up to five new winners will be selected this spring.

-The deadline to submit an online or paper application, with brief personal essays, is Monday, April 1, 2019 at 5 p.m.
+The deadline to submit an online or paper application, with brief personal essays, was Monday, April 1, 2019 at 5 p.m.

-Applicants will have an extra week to submit supplemental materials.
+Applicants were given an extra week to submit supplemental materials.
 These are due by Monday, April 8 at 5 p.m.
 These required materials include two references that will be reviewed by our selection committee.

 The 2019 scholarship awards event will be held Thursday, June 27 at Loyola University law school, 25 E. Pearson St. (10th floor).

 To showcase the promise and tenacity of students who coped with homelessness, the CCH Law Project created the scholarship program in 2004.
 The program was the next step for a legal aid program that focuses its casework on helping homeless students and unaccompanied youth.
 Patricia Rivera, then director of the Chicago Public Schools’ Homeless Education Program, collaborated with CCH in creating the scholarship, and was the first of the private donors to fund the scholarships.